 Gazpacho is served cold as a reflection of the hot region it originated from.
 The coolness of the soup is designed to cool you down on a hot Spanish day.
 Gazpacho can be served warm, but it is definitely made to be served cool.

-For more Spanish recipe, try out these classic dishes and drinks:
+For more awesome Spanish recipes, try out these classic dishes and see which ones you enjoy:

 - 1 pound tomatoes